knohitch/clickveed/DEPLOYMENT_FIXES_SUMMARY.md

 4. **Missing devDependencies during build**: The NODE_ENV was set to 'production' during the build process, which caused npm to skip installing devDependencies.
 However, the application needs devDependencies to build properly.

+5. **OpenSSL library compatibility**: The Dockerfile was trying to install `libssl1.1` which is not available in Alpine Linux package repository.

 ## Fixes Applied

 ### 1. Fixed .dockerignore to Include startup.sh